 - Scholarship Projects: Club contributions of \$1,000 attract a DDF scholarship grant of \$1,000.
 The total scholarship may be used for up to 4 students.
-They are for situations of financial disadvantage, and must not be used for reward. - Other Themed Programs announced by the incoming District Governor may also be available, details of which will be included when they are announced. - Clubs are required to nominate no more than one project for each Grant type available, preferably by the time of the District Training Assembly, but no later than 31st May.
-This is to enable the District Committee to include a Spending Plan when applying to TRF for the upcoming year's District Grant funds. - Application forms for all District Grant types are downloadable from the district website under Operations / The Rotary Foundation / Grants. - Completed application forms should be directed to the District Grants Chair.
+They are for situations of financial disadvantage, and must not be used for reward. - Other Themed Programs announced by the incoming District Governor may also be available, details of which will be included when they are announced. - Clubs are required to nominate no more than one project for each Grant type available, preferably by the time of the District Training Assembly, but no later than 30th June.
+This is to enable the District Committee to apply to TRF for release of the upcoming year's District Grant funds. - Application forms for all District Grant types will be downloadable from the district website under Club & District Operations / The Rotary Foundation / Grants. - Completed application forms should be directed to the District Grants Chair.